erdosn/cv2-mod5-sec36-svms-lesson/README.md

 - Introduce dataset
 - Go through various svm models and their use case
 - Tweak SVMs to suit the problem

+### What do SVMs do?
+SVMs (Support Vector Machines) are machine learning models that divide data by using 'support vectors' to create decision boundaries.

+The sensitivity (or lack thereof) of your boundaries depends on you.

+Low Sensitivity boundaries are often wide
+High Sensitivity boundaries are very narrow

+### The 'Vector' Part of SVMs is the data. (x-values).

 ### When?
 Why?